foxanna/barrel_files/barrel_files_generator/README.md

         exampleGlobalConst;
 ```

-By default, barre; file name will match the package name, `example_package` in the example above.
+By default, barrel file name matches the package name, `example_package` in the example above.

 To customize the generated file name (and possibly location), create or modify the `build.yaml` file located next to the `pubspec.yaml` file: